 In addition to meeting the general requirements for admission to the university and the Special Education Credential program, eligibility for the Internship program requires the following:

 - Submission of application for the Internship Education Specialist Credential: Moderate/Severe Disabilities;

-- Satisfactory completion of pre-requisite AND pre-service course work requirements with a grade of "B-" or better unless otherwise specified:
+- Satisfactory completion of prerequisite coursework requirements with a grade of "B-" or better unless otherwise specified:

 - Preparation to teach English learners must be verified by one of the following: